sscollis/os-stab/README.md

     ./orrsspace

-And then type space.inp for input file
+And then type `space.inp` for input file.

 You can do a sweep through the stability curve using:

     ./orrspace

-And enter `sweep.inp`
+And enter `sweep.inp` as the input file.

 To do a sweep in alpha using finite-differences: